 John invests in fixed-income securities.
 He identifies that the local municipality aims to raise $5 million by issuing revenue bonds to subsidize the construction of the new toll bridge.

-The revenue bonds come with a face value of $1,000, a time to maturity of 30 years, and an interest rate is 2.5%.
-Both the interest and principal repayments are secured by the revenues that will be generated by the tolls when the construction of the bridge is completed.
+The bonds come with a face value of $1,000, a maturity of 30 years, and an interest rate is 2.5%.
+The interest and principal repayments are secured by revenues that will be generated by tolls when the construction is completed.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: